 John W. Irving – A former John Kinney Gang member, he fought in New Mexico’s Lincoln County War.
-Afterward, he joined Selman’s Scouts, a vicious gang who terrorized the county.
-He was robbed and killed by unknown persons in the White Sands, New Mexico Territory in December 1878.
+Afterward, he joined Selman’s Scouts, a vicious gang that terrorized the county.
+He was robbed and killed by unknown persons in the White Sands, New Mexico Territory, in December 1878.

 James Jackson – A gunman, he killed James Williams on May 12, 1884, in Lake Valley, New Mexico.

 Ben Jacobs – A gunman, he killed John Findlay on November 5, 1882, in White Oaks, New Mexico.

 Tom Jenkins – A gunman from Dawson, New Mexico, he shot a prostitute for shooting his brother on August 15, 1907.

 Bill Johnson – A gunman who rode with Bronco Bill Walters, he was killed by Jeff Milton and George Scarborough.